Curriculum & Course Catalog

 We begin the course with elements of design that include the use of line, space, scale, proportion, and grain orientation.
 Through sketching, drafting, making scale models, and sharing creative discussion, you will explore the design of your piece.
 As you begin construction, you will learn how to use hand and power tools safely and accurately, dimension and mill lumber, and construct accurate joints.
 The year culminates with a campus gallery show of your unique, handcrafted furniture.

 While completing a piece of fine furniture requires plenty of individual work, we foster a creative, collegial atmosphere in the class, a space where students feel welcome, supported, encouraged, and inspired.
-If you’d like to find out more, contact any of this year’s woodworkers or email Mr. Bueti or Mr. Manson.
-We will happily answer your questions!

-Open to 10th, 11th and 12th grades
+Open to: 10th, 11th , 12th

-Advanced Music Theory
+Music Theory Honors

 How does music work?
 I’ve been playing, singing, or writing music for some time, but I don’t really understand what I am doing.
 What makes something sound good?
 What is harmony?
 How do chords work together?
 How can I better understand music in order to interpret and perform, or write my own?
 How do the works of composers and songwriters in the past inform music making today?
 Students will engage in a study of harmony and counterpoint, sight singing, ear training, score study, active listening and dictations.
 Application is made to classical, jazz, and contemporary popular music styles.
 This is intended for instrumentalists, singers and composers who want a solid foundation in their musical understanding.
 Don’t just play—understand the music you’re learning.

-Honors Music Theory, History, and Practice
+Music Theory, History, & Practice - Advanced

 List of 1 frequently asked questions.